 There are five key areas:

 - Market – Your equity, interest rate, and currency value are all liable to fluctuations in reaction to external market pressures.
 This can impact your final ROI.

 - Single Focus – If all of your financial eggs are in one investment basket, any loss will be more sharply felt.
 If you spread your investments, it reduces the impact of any loss.

 - Inflation.
-We’ve all heard enough about inflation in the news to know how it impacts upon everyday prices, but it can also impact upon your investments.
+We’ve all heard enough about inflation in the news to know how it impacts everyday prices, but it can also impact your investments.
 If the percentage of your ROI is lower than the rate of inflation during the period of investment, you’ll find yourself out of pocket in real terms.

 - Debtor/Credit Risk.
 If the company you have bonds in, or the person you’ve invested in go broke they’re not going to be able to repay you, so not only will you have lost your interest, but also your original investment.